ahmedHusseinF/payme-demo/README.md

 2- make a list of countries to pick one to change app content

 3- align promotion cards, need to override ionic classes styles

+4- when pushing a page to navigate to ir, back button doesn't go back have to go back manually, look into that